vemonet/libre-chat/docs/development.md

     hatch run all:test
     ```

-## 📖 Generate docs
+## 📖 Generate the docs

-The documentation (this website) is automatically generated from the markdown files in the `docs` folder and python docstring comments, and published by a GitHub Actions workflow.
+The documentation (this website) is automatically generated and published by a GitHub Actions workflow from the markdown files in the `docs/` folder, and python `docstring` comments.

-To check it locally, serve the docs on [http://localhost:8001](http://localhost:8001){:target="_blank"} with:
+To check the documentation website locally, serve it with:

 ```bash
 hatch run docs